brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 In some cases (especially with ZGC or Shenandoh) you want to increase this thread cap past the default.
 I recommend "2" on CPUs with 4 threads, and `[number of real cores - 2]` on most other CPUs, but you may need to play with this parameter.
 If its too low, garbage collection can't keep up with Minecraft, and the game will stutter and/or start eating gobs of RAM and crash.
 If its too high, you might waste CPU on GC, especially if you are running Java 8.

+No other "threading" flags like `ParallelRefProcEnabled` or `JVMCIThreads` are necessary, as they are enabled by default with good automatic settings in newer java builds.

 Large Pages
 ======